 BUILD HIGH FOR HAPPINESS

 Paradise Towers, on the other hand, is much more in keeping with what Cartmel was looking for.
 It's written by someone he, specifically, went out and found.
-Knowing the author would give him a script that suited his vision.
+So he knew the author would be far more likely to give him a script that suited his vision.

 It's probably also considered the first of the Oddball Stories that we would see throughout this era (although, there's some pretty odd stuff in Time and the Rani, too!).
 It's obvious this story has some very solid camp sensibilities.
 The Doctor tricking the Caretakers with their own manual, for instance, is being played up for laughs.
 Realistically, the Caretakers would just look at the Manual, themselves, rather than follow the Doctor blindly.
 But the writer is having just a bit of fun in that scene and asking us to go along with it.
 But this sort of stuff seemed to outrage quite a few fans.
 Apparently, we had reached a stage in the show where everything had to be taken absolutely seriously all the time.